Akbarsait/todayilearned/windows-wsl/install-wsl-in-windows10-legacy.md

     #Run this to will make all distros run on WSL2 by default:
     wsl --set-default-version 2
 ```
 - Now it is time to install your favorite Linux distro.
 I installed Ubuntu.
-Now open PowerShell and ensure that WSL is correctly using version 2 for your distro:
+Now open PowerShell and ensure that WSL is correctly using version 2 for your Linux distro:
 ```
       wsl --list -v
  ```